-Jack O’Lantern mushrooms (scientific name Omphalotus olearius) are toxic gilled fungi that are commonly mistaken for (edible) chanterelles which are similar in color and shape.
-Their name stems from the fact that they have a pumpkin-like color and are mainly found in October, during the Haloween season.
+Jack O’Lantern mushrooms (scientific name Omphalotus olearius) are toxic gilled fungi that are commonly mistaken for (edible) Chanterelles which are similar in color and shape.
+Their name stems from the fact that they have a pumpkin-like color and are mainly found in October, during the Halloween season.
 Another possible explanation for their name is that their gills glow in the dark, just like illuminated Jack O’Lanterns.

 The Jack O’Lantern was noted in 1815 by Augustin Pyramus De Candolle, who gave it the binomial scientific name Agaricus olearius.
 We now call it Omphalotus olearius, this dates from a 1946 publication by mycologist Rolf Singer.